samikh-git/localrag/perpetua/README.md

 perpetua help
 ```

-Provides a link to documentation to get helped.
+Provides a link to documentation to get help.

 ## Agent Tools

-Our agent is equipped with the following tools to answer you questions:
+Our agent is equipped with the following tools to answer your questions:

 1. **Vector store retrieval**: this is classic RAG using a Milvus vector store contained within the `.rag` directory.
 Using this tool, the LLM is able to answer questions directly about your codebase.
-The agent is designed to privelege this tool over the others.
+The agent is designed to privilege this tool over the others.
 2. **Web Search**: this tool is used by the LLM to search the web to answer your questions.
 As of now, it will answer any question by using this but it is intended to get documentation or most up-to-date information about the tools you are using.
-3. **Knowledge Graph Search**: this tool allows the agent to create create a graph with the codebases' structure.
+3. **Knowledge Graph Search**: this tool allows the agent to create a graph with the codebase's structure.
 This should allow it to understand interdependencies between the different files and packages.

 Tools in development: